Aldactone Side Effects

 Cardiovascular side effects have included mainly hypovolemia, although the risk of hyperkalemia associated spironolactone has been important, especially in some patients with heart disease.

 Dermatologic side effects have occurred in less than 5% of patients, and included rare cases of lichen planus and a lupus-like syndrome.
-Postmarketing dermatologic side effects have included Stevens-Johnson Syndrome, toxic epidermal necrolysis, drug rash with eosinophilia and systemic symptoms (DRESS).
+Postmarketing dermatologic side effects have included Stevens-Johnson Syndrome, toxic epidermal necrolysis, drug rash with eosinophilia and systemic symptoms (DRESS), alopecia, and pruritus.

 Hypersensitivity side effects have included rashes which occurred in about 1% of patients.
 Rare cases of eosinophilia, contact dermatitis and anaphylaxis have been reported.